Ankylosing spondylitis. Not a common back

 may help maintain some flexibility in the spine and minimize

-any subsequent hyperkyphosis of the cervicothoracic spine
+any resulting hyperkyphosis of the cervicothoracic spine

 and/or rigidity of the thoracolumbar, lumbosacral and sacroiliac spine that may